gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <summary>Historical context</summary>

 One of the main barriers for implementing asynchronous synchronization in .NET was the impossibility to achieve reentrancy.
-That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward propagation of information associated with an asynchronous control flow.
+That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supports downward propagation of information associated with an asynchronous control flow.

-However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` module became the world's first (clean) implementation of reentrant synchronization primitives for .NET's asynchronous execution model.
+However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` module became the world's first clean implementation of reentrant asynchronous synchronization primitives for .NET.
 The word "clean" means that it does not use such unreliable techniques as `System.Diagnostics.StackTrace`.
 Previously, clean implementations were considered impossible due to aforementioned limitations of the `System.AsyncLocal<T>` class.
 If you are interested in gory implementation details, take a look at the corresponding [source file](Utils/ExecutionContextHelper.AsyncLocal.cs).